broadinstitute/wdl-syntax-highlighting/README.md

 # WDL Syntax Highlighter for SublimeText and TextMate

-# This repository is deprecated.
+## This repository is deprecated

-Please see broadinstitute/wdl-sublime-syntax-highlighter for a more up to date version of this highlighter.
+Please see [wdl-sublime-syntax-highlighter](https://github.com/broadinstitute/wdl-sublime-syntax-highlighter) for a more up to date version of this highlighter.

 ## Building .tmLanguage file